“All his acquaintances, including the women who had followed him from Galilee, stood at a distance, watching these things.” - Luke 23:49

 This is not what love does.”

-On a gut level, what you and I were feeling was an innate sense of St. Augustine’s famous rule of love.
+On a gut level, what you and I were feeling was an innate sense of St. Augustine’s famous Rule of Love.
 St. Augustine articulates this rule in his first century writing, On Christian Doctrine, saying “So anyone who thinks he has understood the divine scriptures or any part of them, but cannot by his understanding build up a double love of God and neighbour, has not yet succeeded in understanding them.”

 This week, our country inaugurated a new administration into the White House.
 It is my deepest prayer, no matter our political affiliation or opinions, that this administration follows this Rule of Love.
-I pray that these leaders might hold up their words, actions, and policies up to this litmus test: are we duly increasing our country’s love for God/Universe and for Neighbor?
+I pray that these leaders might hold up their words, actions, and policies up to this litmus test: are we duly increasing our country’s love for God/Universe/Creation and for neighbor?
 Or are we instead increasing division, strife, and fear?

 Please dear ones, pray for our country -- that it be filled with more love in the days ahead, and pray that this love begins with us.